How Does a Pressure Transducer Work?

-- The particular device (e.g. programmable controller, microprocessor, panel meter) to which the transducer will be sending its output signal.
+- The particular device (e.g., programmable controller, microprocessor, panel meter) to which the transducer will be sending its output signal.

 - The amount of EMI (electromagnetic interference) that will be encountered, such as in welding, power line and motor applications.

 - The overall distance from the original pressure measurement and output signal to the device that will eventually receive the signal.
-Note: Transducers are the optimum choice for shorter distances, while transmitters are typically used in applications requiring signal sending over longer distances.
+Note: Transducers are the optimum choice for shorter distances, while transmitters are typically used in applications requiring sending signals over longer distances.